 If these pass muster then a final stage of due diligence would be undertaken to ascertain the available options to acquire an interest in the opportunity.
 Should an opportunity be available then a final stage is completed as follows:

-Excalibur Healthcare Services has granted the Company rights to co-invest in all healthcare and life-science investment opportunities sourced or invested into by Excalibur Healthcare Services.
-As consideration for the granting to the Company of these co-investment rights, and the purchase of the 2% stake in EML, the Company has agreed to pay the vendors the following consideration;
+On 28 June 2021, following the resolutions being passed at the company’s AGM, Excalibur Healthcare Services granted the Company rights to co-invest in all healthcare and life-science investment opportunities sourced or invested into by Excalibur Healthcare Services.
+As consideration for the granting to the Company of these co-investment rights, and the purchase of the 2% stake in Excalibur Medicines Ltd (“EML”), the Company has agreed to pay the vendors the following consideration;

 £600,000 in cash, plus